 Yes, I know.
 Typically a book is written first, then the movie is made based on the book (and the book is inevitably better), and in the process of making the movie, someone throws together a soundtrack from any music included in it.
-But in the case of Birding in the Face of Terror, the soundtrack was finished … Continue reading
+But in the case of Birding in the Face of Terror, the … Continue reading

 My name, you ask?
 You are dying to know, I can tell.
 For I have watched you.
 I have seen you warring against yourself since the beginning of time, spilling your own blood for the right to call me by the names of your choosing.
 Part of you has imagined me as legion, and built … Continue reading